mariogc55/mp3_Android_apk/README.md

 ##### i have been testing the apk for a while, and still thiking how to make the cassette selection menu right.

 #### Working on:
-- thinking on how to put the .mp3 image in the cassette
+- thinking on how to put the .mp3 image in the cassette --DONE--
 - thinking in new oficial name (WaveTape / RetroPlayer / TapeWave / Tape Player / Groover / HeatLine / HeatWave-Player)-(Original name: Retrowave Player)
-- better UI/UX (still in planning)
+- better UI/UX (still in planning) --DONE--
-- bug fixes (fix the draging function and fix cassette names position)
+- bug fixes (fix the draging function and fix cassette names position) -- (half) DONE--
 - adding filters/folders options (optional)
-- notification bar completed (can be used with headphone buttons)
+- notification bar completed (can be used with headphone buttons) --DONE--
-- fix the size on the rotating mechanism (priority)
+- fix the size on the rotating mechanism (priority) --DONE--
 - think about a better apk logo image
 - change background image in progress (in design)
-- change the songs menu, it looks weird (idea: put the name of the song in the cassette instead, and also under it for better reading)
+- change the songs menu, it looks weird (idea: put the name of the song in the cassette instead, and also under it for better reading) --DONE--

 <img width="500" height="500" alt="cassette_unico" src="https://github.com/user-attachments/assets/3a1045a5-874e-45fc-8c87-c189a1605340" />